Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Proof of Global Existence -- Theorem

 Consequently,

 Now we conclude the proof of the theorem.
 From \eqref{sol_ln_f} the function $f$ is given by

 with

 Notice that $f$ is strictly positive everywhere in time and space.
 Given the initial conditions imposed on the function $f$, the integrals are well-defined.
-Additionally the function $f$ is positive consistent with Belinski-Zakharov proposal.
+Additionally, the function $f$ is positive, { consistently with the BZ proposal}.